danyluik/pyls/README.md

 * **splitres_ucorr_lp-uplim.csv, splitres_ucorr_lp-uplim.csv** (L x 2): 95% confidence intervals of average split-half values across permutations for each LV.
 Lower limit in the first column, upper limit in the second.

+Note that for any analysis you do with the split-half values, make sure you take the absolute value of the correlation coefficients to account for any arbitrary sign flips within a given split.